 Etude 6: Whisper Tones

 The Etude 6: Whisper Tones in the book For the Contemporary Flutist deals with the whisper tone.
 In the first part, harmonics are performed as whisper tones with the fingerings indicated by the diamond-shaped note.
 Actually only three fingerings are used in the first part until half way of the second page.
 In the final part, we play the whisper tone on the normal fingering.
-You should realize that this piece is extremely difficult to perform ‘correctly’.
+You should realise that this piece is extremely difficult to perform ‘correctly’.
 But our first goal is not to play ‘perfect’, but indeed to use the extended techniques as a tool to develop.
 Studying whisper tones for just about 10 minutes a day can upgrade your flute sound tremendously.
-An additional great advantage of the whisper tone is that you can also study it at night, without disturbing your neighbors!
+An additional great advantage of the whisper tone is that you can also study it at night, without disturbing your neighbours!